 Bruce Highway—Cairns Southern Access Corridor—Stage 3: Edmonton to Gordonvale

-We are undertaking a total transport solution to provide long-term improvements to traffic flow and road safety through reducing congestion, highway travel time and improving road access.
+A total transport solution is being undertaken to provide long-term improvements to traffic flow and road safety through reducing congestion, highway travel time and improving road access.

-We are delivering a 10.5km upgrade and duplication of the Bruce Highway between Edmonton and Gordonvale.
+A 10.5km upgrade and duplication of the Bruce Highway between Edmonton and Gordonvale is being delivered.
 The project is Stage 3 of the Cairns Bruce Highway Upgrade Master Plan released in 2010.

 This project will deliver significant safety improvements along this section of the Bruce Highway, which is the busiest 2-lane section of the Bruce Highway between Brisbane and Cairns.